 Our surgeon is carefully palpating the length of the intestines to feel for any abnormalities, especially foreign bodies and cancer.

 The spleen is assessed next in this patient.
-Even though it is large it is not necessarily diseased.
+Even though it is large, it is not necessarily diseased.
+That nodule at the end is not significant.